-Published as part of a collaboration between TVO.org and First Policy Response
+Published as part of a collaboration between TVO.org and First Policy Response hours - is gradually disintegrating as a labour-market norm.
+They earn low wages and have little wealth to fall back on.

 The early proclamations about COVID-19 suggested that the virus does not discriminate.
 There was a sense that everyone was equally susceptible to this once-in-generations pandemic.
 But these assertions were quickly invalidated by the names and faces of those who were contracting the virus and perishing from it.